 The crustose corallines that occur in this biotope may also be found on rocky shores and in rockpools where salinities may fluctuate markedly during exposure to the air.
 Edyvean & Ford (1984b) suggest that populations of Lithophyllum incrustans are affected by temperature changes and salinity and that temperature and salinity 'shocks' induce spawning but no information on thresholds was provided (Edyvean & Ford, 1984b).
 Populations of Lithophyllum incrustans were less stable in rockpools with a smaller volume of water that were more exposed to temperature and salinity changes due to lower buffering capacity.
-Sexual plants (or the spores that give rise to them) were suggested to be more susceptible than asexual plants to extremes of local environmental variables (temperature, salinity, etc.) as they occur with greater frequency at sites where temperature and salinity were more stable (Edyvean & Ford, 1984b).
+Sexual plants (or the spores that give rise to them) were suggested to be more vulnerable to extremes of local environmental temperature and salinity changes, for example than asexual plants.
+Sensitivity assessment.
+Some increases in salinity may be tolerated by the characterizing species however the biotope is considered to be sensitive to a persistent increase in salinity to > 40 ppt (based on species distribution, Barnes & Barnes, 1974 & Edyvean & Ford (1984b).
+Resistance is therefore assessed as 'Low' and recovery as 'High' (following restoration of usual salinity).
+Sensitivity is therefore assessed as 'Low'.
+Salinity decrease (local)